guizmaii-opensource/scala-glob/README.md

 So far, only UNIX style paths are supported.
 It may probably also work for Windows paths once you replace the backslash separators (`\ `) by the forward ones (`/`).

+## Internals

+`scala-glob` compiles the glob expressions into regular expressions that can then be checked efficiently using Java native Regex support.

 ## Support